opher-dev/team-fresh/README.md

 ## Fetch data from API (Fetch API))
  - Promises
  - async/await
- - using remote data
+ - using the remote data in HTML

-## Create An API
+## Create An API (Backend Dev)
  - create  data
  - fetch the data

 ## Deploy The application
+ - deploy to Github